 Proof of Return

 Provide evidence of ties to your home country, such as family relationships, employment prospects, or property ownership, to demonstrate your intention to return after completing your studies.
+It's crucial to note that the application process and requirements may vary based on individual circumstances and the specific educational institution

 Frequently Asked Questions